wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 # Texas Hold'em

-"The best ways to improve your odds at poker are to eliminate players and not play yourself."
+"The best ways to improve your odds in poker are to eliminate players and not play yourself."

 ### Summary